A Causal Framework for Non-Linear Quantum Mechanics: Comparison with Prior Efforts

 \item We point out that in canonical inflationary cosmology where quantum perturbations are the source of structure in the universe, many non-linear quantum effects can be diluted.
 The fact that non-linear effects can be associated with long range fields implies there are astronomical and cosmological signatures that can persist even in the presence of dilution (see sub-section \ref{subsec:quantum}).
 Indeed, some of the most dramatic effects such as metric interference leading to new effective sources of ``dark energy'' in the universe and the modification of the Schwarzschild metric persist even in the presence of extraordinary dilution (Section \ref{subsubsec:metrics}).

-\item \cite{Polchinski:1990py} did not fully develop a consistent understanding of the concept of measurement in non-linear quantum mechanics.
+\item In \cite{Polchinski:1990py}, the concept of measurement in non-linear quantum mechanics was discussed but not fully developed.
 We have developed this framework and pointed out that there is a consistent interpretation of measurement phenomena in non-linear quantum mechanics, albeit at the expense of accepting a fundamental source of error in all measurement processes.

 \end{enumerate}